 15. Bring a (well-behaved) pet

-Put simple, people love their pets.
+Put simply, people love their pets.
 Host a class designed for everyone to practice along with their furry friends.
 Typically it’s best to invite well-behaved dogs into class and consider hosting in an outdoor space.
 Some studios also do cats-only classes or unique pets like rabbits or goats.

 Incorporate poses in your routine that can be done while petting animals or holding them.